 Set in the private Olare Motorogi Conservancy, and just 20 metres from northern boundary of the Masai Mara National Reserve, Mara Plains Camp is a peaceful, exclusive 5* tented camp.

+The camp is nestled in lush forest on the meandering bends of the Ntiakitiak River, and careful thought was given to every detail.
 It isn't until just before you cross the memorable and grand swing bridge steps that the camp reveals itself.
 Once across the river, and under the cool shade of the trees, there is a lovely open grass area leading to the main area, which consists of 3 octagonal tents, connected by wood decking and raised above the savannah.
 Each of the 2 guest lounges here is furnished with comfortable sofas and chairs for a bit of relaxation, and the small library provides resource materials and relative literature.

 Rarely a night passes without lion roaring nearby, while leopard are regularly found to wander through the camp and cheetah have established territories on the savannah nearby the main area.
 The wildebeest migration seasonally congregates outside camp.
 Open game drive vehicles, small camp size and low tourism vehicle densities make this camp a regional gem.
 Guests of Mara Plains may also enjoy walking and night drives, 2 sought after experiences on safari.